theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 >
 #
 > Immediately after they shall be     assembled in        Consequence of the first Election ,
-# J/R         J/P   IPl  VX    NSg/VX V/J       NPrSg/J/P NSg/V       P  D   NSg/J NSg      .
+# R           J/P   IPl  VX    NSg/VX V/J       NPrSg/J/P NSg/V       P  D   NSg/J NSg      .
 > they shall be     divided as    equally as    may      be     into three Classes .
 The Seats of the
-# IPl  VX    NSg/VX V/J     NSg/R J/R     NSg/R NPrSg/VX NSg/VX P    NSg   NPl/V   .
+# IPl  VX    NSg/VX V/J     NSg/R R       NSg/R NPrSg/VX NSg/VX P    NSg   NPl/V   .
 D   NPl   P  D
 > Senators of the first Class   shall be     vacated at the Expiration of the second
 # NPl      P  D   NSg/J NSg/V/J VX    NSg/VX V/J     P  D   NSg        P  D   NSg/J
 > Year , of the second Class   at the Expiration of the fourth  Year , and of the